AnyDSL/MimIR/docs/dev.md

 | `x: [.Nat, .Bool]`    | [Var](@ref thorin::Var)     | `2`                              | `2`                                              | `2`                                            | `2`                                      |
 | `x: «n; .Nat»`        | [Var](@ref thorin::Var)     | `n`                              | `std::nullopt`                                   | asserts                                        | `1`                                      |

-* Use thorin::Def::arity & friends for thorin::Extract, thorin::Insert, etc.
+1. Use thorin::Def::arity & friends for thorin::Extract, thorin::Insert, etc.
-* Use thorin::Def::num_projs for thorin::Def::proj, thorin::Def::var, thorin::App::arg, etc.
+2. Use thorin::Def::num_projs for thorin::Def::proj, thorin::Def::var, thorin::App::arg, etc.
-    Note that this concept only exist in the C++-API to give the programmer the illusion to work with n-ary functions:
+    Note that this concept only exists in the C++-API to give the programmer the illusion to work with n-ary functions:
     ```cpp
     for (auto dom : pi->doms()) { /*...*/ }
     for (auto var : lam->vars()) { /*...*/ }
     ```
+    * @ref proj "Def::proj"
+    * @ref var "Def::var"
+    * @ref pi_dom "Pi::dom"
+    * @ref pi_codom "Pi::codom"
+    * @ref lam_dom "Lam::dom"
+    * @ref lam_codom "Lam::codom"
+    * @ref app_arg "App::arg"
-    But in reality all function have exactly one domain and one codomain.
+    But in reality, all functions have exactly one domain and one codomain.
 * See also @ref proj.

 ## Iterating over the Program